Canadian Association of Elizabeth Fry Societies

 The Canadian Association of Elizabeth Fry Societies (CAEFS) is an association of groups operating under the Elizabeth Fry Society banner, similar in many respects to the John Howard Society.
 The Elizabeth Fry Society groups work on issues affecting women, girls and gender diverse people in the justice system.
 The societies take their name from prison reformer Elizabeth Fry.

 The organization was started in 1969, with formal incorporation as a non-profit organization occurring in 1978.
 They help women, girls and gender diverse people to re-integrate into society when they have been in prison or otherwise affected by the criminal justice system.
 They work independently from the government.

-The original Elizabeth Fry Society of Canada was founded in 1939 by Member of Parliament Agnes Macphail.

-The current Executive Director of CAEFS is Emilie Coyle.